afranchuk/surplus-ssr/README.md

 fairly large state objects (on the order of tens of thousands of individual pieces of state, however you may define that...).

+### Compiling Code

+By default, the surplus compiler is run on all source files.
+If `options.compile` is specified, those compile steps will be used on source files.
+This is useful, for instance, to run the Typescript compiler or Babel stages on source files when developing.
+Typically for release builds, you'll want to set `options.compile` to an empty array (or `false`) and pre-process/compile the files as part of the production build.

 ## Example Usage

 ### Server Code (using express)